 Was there a law that was being looked at so that people could collectively buy insurance together at a lower cost?

-The Affordable Care Act is a national law that was signed in 2010 will be implemented in 2014.
 As part of the Affordable Care Act, you can buy insurance directly in an Exchange that gives you the same opportunities as businesses to get better choices and lower prices.
 The law also creates a new non-profit health insurer, called a Consumer Operated and Oriented Plan (CO-OP).
 CO-Ops will be run by its customers, and are meant to offer consumer-friendly, affordable health insurance options to individuals and small businesses.
 You can learn about new collective insurance options by going to HealthCare.gov.

 In Colorado, individuals and small businesses will be able to review, compare and purchase health insurance through the Colorado Health Benefits Exchange, which is scheduled to be available in late 2013.